Billbiubiu/simple-zoom/README.md

 # simple-zoom
-provide a simple way to zoom your dom.
+simple-zoom provide a simple way to zoom your dom. send me a mail: <1607786753@qq.com>

  ## Captures